26 February 2010

 When the Registering Officer is satisfied that the provisions of the Act as applicable to the document presented for registration have been complied with, he shall endorse thereon a certificate containing the word "registered", together with the number and page of the book in which the document has been copied.
 Such certificate shall be signed, sealed and dated by the Registering Officer, and shall then be the conclusive evidence that the Trust has been duly registered.
 A registered trust deed shall become operative (retrospectively) from the date of its execution.

-The following documents are required to be filed for registration of a Charitable Trust.
+Procedure for registration The following documents are required to be filed for registration of a Charitable Trust.

 Application Form in Form â€“Schedule II under rule 6 duly notarised